-The parameter synchronous_node_count is used by Patroni to manage number of synchronous standby databases.
+The parameter synchronous_node_count is used by Patroni to manage the number of synchronous standby databases.
 It is set to 1 by default.
 It has no effect when synchronous_mode is set to off.
-When enabled, Patroni manages precise number of synchronous standby databases based on parameter synchronous_node_count and adjusts the state in DCS & synchronous_standby_names as members join and leave.
+When enabled, Patroni manages the precise number of synchronous standby databases based on parameter synchronous_node_count and adjusts the state in DCS & synchronous_standby_names in PostgreSQL as members join and leave.
+If the parameter is set to a value higher than the number of eligible nodes it will be automatically reduced by Patroni.